 Pressing back+LK performs a sweep kick that trips up the opponent, back+HK is a roundhouse kick with a satisfyingly meaty impact, and down+HP makes your fighter uppercut the opponent high up into the air as blood splatters on the stage.
 The uppercut is among the most damaging individual attacks in the game and one of the most fondly remembered aspects of the original Mortal Kombat games, and while it’s still part of each fighter’s arsenal in the newer MK games it never quite felt the same (nor did as much damage) once the series went 3D.

 The only thing distinguishing the characters are their special moves and fatalities, which at least have become iconic over the years.
-Speaking of which, the special move inputs are very different than those in Street Fighter, with far less emphasis on diagonal movements.
+The special move inputs in Mortal Kombat are very different from those in Street Fighter, with far less emphasis on diagonal movements.
 For the most part you just need to tap a direction a couple of times and then hit an attack button (e.g. Liu Kang’s flying kick: forward-forward-high kick, Scorpion’s spear: back-back-low punch).

 Another major difference that is also an MK trademark is the dedicated button used for blocking instead of holding back to block like in most fighting games.
 All attacks also cause chip damage, instead of just the special moves.

-Between fights, you get to try out the Test Your Might minigame which involves hitting the low attack buttons and then pressing block to break various objects.
+Between fights, you get to participate in the Test Your Might minigame which involves hitting the low attack buttons and then pressing block to break various objects with a strike.
 This minigame would show up in some of the later games as well.

 The most convenient way to experience MK1 at this point is probably the Arcade Kollection port for the PS3 and Xbox 360, which is mostly arcade-perfect with some unfortunate technical issues that drag down the experience.
 Just avoid the PC version, which still has the dreaded Games for Windows Live bolted to it.
 Obviously, you can also emulate the arcade version, which might be the way to go on PC.
 Or in general, really.